teemutammela/auralcandy.net/README.md

 | `module.queries.rb`		| Query content from Contentful and wrap it to objects (registered as helpers).	|
 | `module.routing.rb`		| Route and URL parameter handling.																							|

 __1)__ Legacy module handles URL redirections from old [AuralCandy.Net](https://www.auralcandy.net/) versions.
-You may disable this feature by remove the following lines from `app/app.rb` and delete file `app/modules/module.legacy.rb`.
+You may disable this feature by removing the following lines from `app/app.rb` and deleting file `app/modules/module.legacy.rb`.

 ```ruby
 require_relative("modules/module.legacy.rb")